 14. Stop rationalizing—be truthful

 All relationships are trades: you give and you take.
-There’s nothing wrong with that as long as there is balance.
+There’s nothing wrong with that as long as there is a balance.
 Be honest with yourself: what does your dog give you and what do you give your dog?
 If you find that one of you is almost solely a giver or a taker, think about it and redress the balance.
 Your dog needs you, just as you need your dog and there’s nothing wrong with that, as long as you both are givers and takers.
 You didn’t get your dog just to save the poor, little creature.
-You got your dog so you could both enjoy a solid and fruitful partnership.
+You got your dog so you could both enjoy a solid and productive partnership.

 15. Stop wanting what you can’t have—be happy with what you’ve got

 That is a very common human characteristic: you always want what you haven’t, and you are blind to all the good you do have.
 Your dog gives you a great deal.
 The two of you can be perfectly happy together, even if your dog is not particularly good at anything.
 It’s amazing how dog owners say they love their dogs, and yet they spend most of the time trying to change them.
 Focus on what you do have, not on what you don’t, appreciate it and be grateful for it.